Pairing Champagne and Chocolate: Concept vs. Reality

 You might think a bubbly would enhance the tannins in chocolate to disconcertingly bitter notes.
 That’s not to say a successful pairing can’t be done.

 By John Kirkpatrick

-It’s well established that a dry, full-bodied red wine pairs well with dark chocolate, like cabernet sauvignon or zinfandel with black forest truffles; it might follow pairing a big brut bubbly would work with that truffle too.
-Like a big juicy bacon cheeseburger is an ideal pairing with sparkling wine because bubbles and fruity acidity cuts through the fatty meat and cheese.
-In contrast to that pairing, a bubbly would enhance the tannins in the chocolate to disconcertingly bitter notes.
+It’s well established that a dry, full-bodied red wine pairs well with dark chocolate, like cabernet sauvignon or zinfandel with black forest truffles; it might seem, then, that pairing a big brut bubbly would work with that truffle too.
+Like a big juicy bacon cheeseburger is an ideal pairing with sparkling wine because bubbles and fruity acidity cut through the fatty meat and cheese.
+But despite that logic, a bubbly would enhance the tannins in the chocolate to disconcertingly bitter notes.

 That’s not to say it can’t be done.

 The key to making a pairing of champagne and chocolate work is to start with a sparkling wine that is sweeter than the chocolate and of a similar body to the chocolate in question.

 Sweet sparkling wines aren’t as readily available as extra-dry or brut sparkling wines, so what one looks for are sparklers that are labeled “demi-sec” or “doux”.